 Additionally, there are post-procedure considerations to think through.
 Many individuals face concerns with regards to the possibility of contracting COVID-19 after being in the hospital, so get in touch with your doctor about the need to self-monitor for symptoms, as well as tips about any extra precautions you might need to take, such as avoiding contact with other people for a certain amount of time, wearing a mask or gloves in the house when others are there, additional sanitizing measures to take, etc. Your health care provider may suggest taking your temperature and oxygen levels in the home.
 If that’s the case, make certain to obtain a thermometer and pulse oximeter.

-As soon as you’re comfortable with the answers you have obtained together with the assurance that the procedure is safe to schedule, connect with Home Sweet Home In-Home Care, the experts in home care in Kalamazoo and other Michigan communities.
+As soon as you’re comfortable with the answers you have obtained together with the assurance that the procedure is safe to schedule, connect with Home Sweet Home to learn more about our Portage in home care services and the surrounding Michigan communities that we serve.
 Our transitional care services can help make sure that things are taken care of before, during, and after your procedure, including transportation, picking up prescriptions and groceries, helping you get settled in back at your home and monitoring for any variations in condition, and so much more.
 Contact us any time at (269) 373-5444 in Kalamazoo, (269) 763-5350 in Paw Paw, (269) 849-9252 in St. Joseph, or (269) 963-9888 in Battle Creek.
 For a full list of the communities we serve, please visit our Locations page.